himoacs/solace_kdb_whitepaper/whitepaper.md

 Modern event brokers can be deployed in different regions (NY vs LDN) and environments (on-prem vs cloud) yet still be connected together to seamlessly move data from one environment in one regions such as a colo in New Jersey to a different environment in another region such as AWS region in Singapore.

-Using an event mesh to distribute your data out of colo to your own datacenter(s) in different regions allows you a cost effective way to store your tick data in your core tick data store in your datacenter instead of at colos.
+Using an event mesh to distribute your data out of colo to your own datacenter(s) in different regions allows you a cost-effective way to store your tick data in your core tick data store in your datacenter instead of at colos.
 You can consolidate data from different colos in different regions into your central tick data store.

 Conversely, you may want to localize your central tick data stores for your clients, such as researchers, spread across the globe to provide them with access to data locally and speed up their queries.
 Again, this can be done by distributing the data over an event mesh formed by event brokers deployed locally.

 #### Cloud migration

 In the last decade, there has been a strong push to adopt cloud across industries.
 While many companies of various sizes and in different industries have chosen to fully adopt cloud, global financial companies are still in the process of migrating due to their size and strict regulatory requirements.
 With the rise in cloud adoption, there has been a rise in multiple vendors offering cloud services as well, mainly AWS, GCP, and Azure.
-Again, many companies have decided to pick one of these popular options but other companies have chosen to go with either hybrid cloud or multi-cloud route.
+Again, many companies have decided to pick one of these popular options, but other companies have chosen to go with either hybrid cloud or multi-cloud route.

 With hybrid cloud, companies still have their own datacenter but limit its use to critical applications only.
 For non-critical applications, they have chosen to deploy their applications in cloud.
-Other companies are a little more paranoid or are havily regulated so they have decided to go with not just one but at least two cloud providers to avoid depending heavily on just one.
-As you can see, this adds more compexity on how data needs to be shared across an organization.
+Other companies are a little more paranoid or are heavily regulated so they have decided to go with not just one but at least two cloud providers to avoid depending heavily on just one.
+As you can see, this adds more complexity on how data needs to be shared across an organization.
 No longer do you only have to worry about applications being deployed in different geographical regions but also across multiple environments.
 Again, this is where you need an event mesh (see above) which modern event brokers support.

 As you decide to migrate your applications slowly from on-prem to cloud, you will also need to run two instances of your application in parallel for some time period.
 Again, you will need an event broker to share the data easily between the two processes.